ttp0513/WebDevelopment/FrontEnd/100days-of-code/day-3/journal-3.md

 # Day 3 – Web Development Learning Summary

 ## 📝 Summary
 Today, I focused on mastering **CSS layout and positioning techniques**, which are essential for building structured, responsive, and visually engaging web interfaces.
 I explored various `display` properties, positioning strategies, alignment tools, and overflow handling.
-To apply these concepts, I built a comprehensive demo page showcasing how different elements behave in layout and positioning contexts.
+To apply these concepts, I built a **Sticky Navbar** showcasing how different elements behave in layout and positioning contexts.
 This hands-on approach helped solidify my understanding and gave me practical insight into how CSS controls the flow and appearance of content.

 ---